netgen-layouts/layouts-docs/cookbook/custom_block_view_types.rst

 .. tip::

-    If using Netgen Layouts in eZ Platform, every content view type is also a valid item view type.
-Because of that, you don't need to duplicate templates from eZ Platform in Netgen Layouts to display eZ locations.
+    If using Netgen Layouts in Ibexa CMS, every content view type is also a valid item view type.
+Because of that, you don't need to duplicate templates from Ibexa CMS in Netgen Layouts to display Ibexa locations.
 For example, if you have a ``listitem`` content view type for your content, you can use it just by specifying that some of your block view types have a ``listitem`` item view type and selecting in the block configuration in the right sidebar.

 .. note::

-    In case of eZ Platform, it is always a good idea to specify a fallback content view template that will be applied to all content types, since Netgen Layouts does not limit which eZ content types can be added to blocks.
+    In case of Ibexa CMS, it is always a good idea to specify a fallback content view template that will be applied to all content types, since Netgen Layouts does not limit which Ibexa content types can be added to blocks.

 Disabling existing view types in blocks
 ---------------------------------------